Configuring Microsoft Teams

 To configure Microsoft Teams on Microsoft:

-- Ensure that an application has been registered with the Microsoft identity platform (see Step 1 in Adding a Microsoft App).
+- Ensure that an application has been registered with the Microsoft identity platform.
 Copy and save the application's Client ID, Tenant ID, and Client Secret values.

-- Create an Azure Bot resource via the Azure dashboard or Azure CLI by selecting Use existing app registration and entering your existing Client ID and Client Secret.
+- Create an Azure Bot resource via the Azure dashboard or Azure CLI by selecting Use existing app registration and entering your existing Client ID and Client Secret from the previous step.

 - Navigate to the Configuration page and provide the following messaging endpoint: